The Evolution of Companion Animals in Film

 The growing awareness of animal rights in films led to significant changes in how animals were treated during production.

-"The No Animals Were Harmed® certification program promotes evidence-based standards to ensure the humane treatment, welfare and well-being of animals working in filmed entertainment," says AHS.
+"American Humane’s Film and Television Unit was founded in 1940 to provide protections for animal actors in entertainment," according to American Humane Society.
+"The No Animals Were Harmed® certification program promotes evidence-based standards to ensure the humane treatment, welfare, and well-being of animals working in filmed entertainment," says AHS.

 This shift was crucial in preventing abuse and promoting ethical treatment.
 Today, productions often use computer-generated imagery (CGI) or animatronics to reduce risks to live animals, reflecting society’s increasing concern for animal welfare.